 Getting to Ericeira from Lisbon on public transport is doable, but not very convenient in my opinion.

-There are no trains, and the buses take quite a while, and not as frequent as I would like.
+There are no trains, and the buses take quite a while, and are not as frequent as I would like.

 Bus tickets must be purchased IN CASH ONLY from the driver and, sadly, not through my go-to apps such as Trainline or Omio.